Includes a free family packing list for Egypt!

 - Summer hat

 The rules in terms of being covered up really don’t apply to young children, but as your girls reach adolescence, it would be sensible for them to dress a little more conservatively than they might at home if they want to avoid the inevitable stares.
-As my girl is also quite the explorer, I always through in leggings to wear under dresses, no matter the season.
+As my girl is also quite the explorer, I always have her wear leggings under dresses, no matter the season.

 Gadgets, Electronics and Guidebooks